dechamps/FlexASIO/FAQ.md

    poorly optimized, and the pipeline is unable to keep up.
  - **Overly tight scheduling constraints**, which make it impossible to run the audio streaming event code (callback) in time.
-   - This is especially likely to occur when using very small buffer sizes (e.g.
+   - This is especially likely to occur when using very small buffer sizes (smaller than the default values).
+See the [`bufferSizeSamples`][bufferSizeSamples] and [`suggestedLatencySeconds`][suggestedLatencySeconds] options.
-     10 ms or less).
    - Small buffer sizes require audio streaming events to fire with very tight deadlines, which can put too much pressure on the Windows thread scheduler or other parts of the system, especially when combined with expensive processing (see above).
+   - Scheduling constraints are tighter when using both input and output devices (full duplex mode), even if both devices are backed by the same hardware.
+Problems are less likely to occur when using only the input, or only the output (half duplex mode).
  - **[FlexASIO logging][logging] is enabled**.
    - FlexASIO writes to the log using blocking file I/O from critical real-time code paths.
 This can easily lead to missed deadlines, especially with small